bil/licorice/docs/guide/quickstart.rst

 2. Pass a Signal
 ===============================================================================

 The first example showed you how to set up a simple LiCoRICE model with one module.
 Here, we'll split that module in two and use a `signal` to pass data from the first module to the second.
+The behavior of this model will be exactly the same, but we're able to see how LiCoRICE can pass data from a generator process to a printer process each tick.

 Update model config
 -------------------------------------------------------------------------------